sveawebpay/opencart-module/README.md

 ### Install the OpenCart SveaWebPay module files

-* Download or clone the contents of [this repository from github](https://github.com/sveawebpay/opencart-module).
+* Download or clone the contents of [this repository from github](https://github.com/sveawebpay/opencart-module), and unzip to a local folder.
+* If you are upgrading from a previous version of the Svea module, uninstall the old module.
 * Copy the contents of the src folder to your OpenCart root folder.
 * Make sure to merge the files and folders from the module with the ones in your OpenCart installation (no files should be overwritten).